Arezoojafari/Breast_cancer_classification/README.md

 - **Feature relevance should be evaluated from multiple perspectives.**
   Mutual Information helped assess individual feature–target relationships, while correlation analysis, VIF and L1 regularization addressed multicollinearity.

-- **Model interpretability is not a trade-off — it's a strength.**
+- **Model interpretability is not a trade-off — it is a strength.**
   Logistic regression with L1 regularization not only delivered high accuracy but also enabled transparent evaluation of feature contributions, which is essential for trust in healthcare applications.

 - **Not all statistically “important” features are operationally useful.**
   Marginal Adhesion had a positive odds ratio, yet removing it improved model performance — highlighting the value of permutation importance for assessing true model dependency.

-- **A robust model is one that generalizes well and isn't overly reliant on weak or redundant signals.**
+- **A robust model is one that generalizes well and is not overly reliant on weak or redundant signals.**
   By streamlining features and validating across folds, the model achieved both reliability and interpretability, making it practical for real-world decision support systems.